Reform Government of New Zealand

-The Reform Government of New Zealand was the government of New Zealand from 1912 to 1928.
-It is perhaps best remembered for its anti-trade union stance in the Waihi miners' strike of 1912 and a dockworkers' strike the following year.
-It also governed during World War I, during which a temporary coalition was formed with the Liberal Party.
+The Reform Government of New Zealand was the government of New Zealand from 1912 to 1928, led by the conservative Reform Party.

+It is probably best remembered for its anti-trade union stance in the Waihi miners' strike of 1912 and a dockworkers' strike the following year.
+It governed during World War I, during which a temporary coalition was formed with the Liberal Party.